 |VAST setting for new campaigns||Set the campaigns to be delivered through VAST by default.
 VAST also needs to be enabled for your camapigns in order for VMAP to work.|

-You can set global targeting rules, which will then apply to the entire account (all campaigns and goals combined), but may later be overridden by a specific campaign or goal.
+You can set global targeting rules, which will then apply to the entire account (all campaigns and goals combined), but may later be ignored by a specific campaign or goal.
 A common use case for defining global targeting is to divert traffic away from some content, like children's shows, or specific audiences, like in‐house staff.
-For more information, see Targeting Rules.
+For more information, see Targeting rules.

 Targeting templates help those who use the same targeting rules often.
 This simplifies work and makes targeting management more effective.
 With this feature, you only have to create the targeting once, and then apply it to your campaigns or goals.